billbudge/WebEditorFramework/examples/functioncharts/README.md

 This introduction shows how some illustrative programs can be built and discusses the advantages and potential of this approach.

 For our purposes here, we implement a simple uni-type language which looks a lot like Javascript.
 We have primitive values (numbers, strings, etc.) and Functions.
-This simplifies our diagrams since we only have one kind of value and then functions flowing on our wires.
+This simplifies this diagrams since we only have one kind of value and then functions flowing on our wires.
 However, we could extend these diagrams to include distinct primtive types with stronger typing to model languages like C, C++, Java, or Go.

 ## Simple Functions
 We start by using the built-in functions provided by the language to create a new function.

 Functions have input and output pins that can be wired to other functions.
 Input pins can only accept one wire at a time, while an output pin may fan out to multiple functions.

-We also have pseudofunctions which look like functions in our diagrams, but don't calculate anything.
+We also have pseudofunctions which look like functions in this diagrams, but don't calculate anything.
 One use of these is to allow us to specify inputs and outputs and name them.

 The picture below is a simple example of a Functionchart to compute the signum function, which takes a single number x as input and returns 1 if x > 0, 0 if x = 0, or -1 if x < 0.